Layr-Labs/eigenlayer-contracts/docs/EigenLayer-delegation-flow.md

 ```

 1. The would-be operator calls `DelegationManager.registerAsOperator`, providing their `OperatorDetails` and an (optional) `metadataURI` string as an input.
 The DelegationManager contract stores the `OperatorDetails` provided by the operator and emits an event containing the `metadataURI`.
 The `OperatorDetails` help define the terms of the relationship between the operator and any stakers who delegate to them, and the `metadataURI` can provide additional details about the operator.
-   All of the remaining steps (2 and 3) proceed as outlined in the delegation process below; the DelegationManager contract treats things as if the operator has delegated _to themselves_.
+   All of the remaining steps (2 and 3) proceed as outlined in the delegation process below;

 ## Staker Delegation